-The Local Resources Program (LRP) provides incentives for development of new water recycling, groundwater recovery, and seawater desalination projects in Metropolitan's service area.
+The Local Resources Program (LRP) provides incentives for development of new water recycling and groundwater recovery projects in Metropolitan's service area.
 Unless otherwise approved by Metropolitan, proposed projects must comply with the following general requirements:

 - 1. Project must replace an existing demand or prevent a new demand on Metropolitan's imported water deliveries either through direct replacement of potable water or increased regional groundwater production. - 2.
 Project must not exist or be under construction prior to application submittal.
 Projects that commence construction after application submittal and prior to executing an agreement with Metropolitan would be subject to agency's sole financial risk. - 3.
 Project must include construction of new substantive treatment or distribution facilities. - 4.
 Proposals must be supported by a Metropolitan member agency. - 5.
 Project must be owned and operated by the agency, and Metropolitan has no ownership or operational obligations toward the project. - 6.
 Project must comply with the Metropolitan Water District Act and applicable laws. - 7.
 Project must comply with CEQA and/or NEPA provisions prior to Metropolitan board approval. - 8.
 Metropolitan's Board must approve each project prior to incentive agreement execution. - 9.
-Project must have obtained all required Regional and State permits prior to receiving Metropolitan board approval. - 10.
-Additional requirements specific to each project will be developed to address system integration issues related to use of Metropolitan's facilities, if needed.
+Project must have obtained all required Regional and State permits prior to receiving Metropolitan board approval.